King Receives Spain FM As Part Of Ongoing Efforts To Reach Gaza Ceasefire

 His Majesty said the catastrophic humanitarian situation in Gaza demands international action to prevent further deterioration, highlighting the importance of maintaining support for UNRWA to enable it to undertake its relief role within its UN mandate.

-The King reaffirmed Jordan's complete rejection of the displacement of Palestinians, as well as attempts to separate the West Bank and Gaza, which must both form the Palestinian state.
+The King reaffirmed Jordan's complete rejection of the displacement of Palestinians, as well as attempts to separate the West Bank and Gaza, which must both form the Palestinian state, according to the statement.

 His Majesty stressed the need to create a political horizon to achieve just and comprehensive peace on the basis of the two-state solution, guaranteeing the establishment of an independent Palestinian state on the 4 June 1967 lines with East Jerusalem as its capital.